About

 Exhibitions

-1994, Wash Day Blues, a hand-sewn kantha which pays homage to the washing machine and rituals of everyday life.
+1994, Wash Day Blues, a hand-sewn kantha.
 Collection of the Embroideries Guild.

 2017, Sew Near – Sew Far.
 Installing the piece on Haworth Moor.